C0DER11101/MIPS/Notes/note14.md

 ```asm
 j while
 ```
 This instruction is going to jump to the label `while` unconditionally.
 This instruction is the main ingredient in loops in MIPS.
 Without it the loops will just be like simple labels.
-The iteration is that is performed is due to this instruction.
+The iteration that is performed is due to this instruction.

 Address of `beq $t0, 10, exit`, the first instruction inside the `while` label, in the given assembly program is shown below: